updated September 18, 2007

 30. How does the clinic operate in the

-overall scheme for clinical education is that you will work 2-3 semesters in
+The overall scheme for clinical education is that you will work 2-3

-the on-campus clinic or until you accumulate between 125-150 clock hours, have
+semesters in the on-campus clinic or until you accumulate between 125-150 clock

-worked with both child and adult patients, have experience with both treatment
+hours, have worked with both child and adult patients, have experience with

-and assessment and, preferably, have provided treatment in both individual and
+both treatment and assessment and, preferably, have provided treatment in both

-semesters doing your off-campus practica, one in a public school and one in a
+spend 2 semesters doing your off-campus practica, one in a public school and

 individually.
 We see preschool children,